Why JMP? (PDF)

 No matter what modeling techniques your data requires, you can quickly and easily build useful models in JMP.

 Building models is useless unless you can motivate change.
-JMP lets you communicate model results and perform what-if scenarios visually to understand the pattern of predicted response and how each factor affects it.
-In JMP, you explore this opportunity space visually through the Profiler, a dynamic tool for interacting with your model no matter how it was built.
-The Profiler lets you grab a factor, dynamically adjust its level and immediately see the impact on the response in a way that a table of calculated coefficients would never allow.
+JMP lets you communicate model results and perform what-if or scenario analysis visually to understand the pattern of predicted response and how each factor affects it.
+In JMP, you explore this response surface visually through the Profiler, a dynamic tool for interacting with your model no matter how it was built.
+The Profiler lets you view the effect of a factor on the predicted response and shows a cross-section of the response surface.

 Preventing failure and improving warranty performance are two of the most important reasons for using proven techniques to fully understand the performance of your products over time.
 JMP helps you pinpoint defects in materials or processes; it also helps identify design vulnerabilities so you can understand how best to correct them.